whitews/FlowKit/README.md

 # FlowKit
-A Python library for high-level interaction with cytometry data
+Intuitive framework in Python for flow cytometry analysis and visualization.